 Our elected leaders must work with community advocates to change laws that discriminate against people of color.
 We need targeted investments in education, economic development and safety net services for low-income families and families of color to overcome historic institutional barriers.
 Raising the minimum wage and paid family and medical leave is a definite start.
 We must also support community-controlled economic development programs, prevent income discrimination for housing, and support “fair chance” employment and contracting policies.

 We need to improve our community policing programs.
 Police must be better trained to avoid racial profiling.
 We also need to set priorities for the police based on community needs.
 Everyone in Washington should feel safe and protected.
-This includes removing “without malice” from the deadly force language.

 A high-quality public education is the best way to prepare our kids for the careers of the future.
 This means ensuring that we fund a public education system that works for all children.
 Regardless of their starting place in society, our educational system should cultivate our children’s unique strengths.
 It must address the negative impacts of institutional racism so that education can create opportunities for every child to be successful in our community and our economy.
 That is why I will work with my colleagues and community advocates to advance legislation recommended by the Educational Opportunity Gap Oversight & Accountability Committee.

-This year the Washington State Legislature demonstrated a commitment to fully fund education in our state.
+In 2017, the Washington State Legislature demonstrated a commitment to fully fund education in our state.
 However, I- along with many of us - do not support our over-reliance on regressive property taxes to fund education.
 I support closing the corporate tax loopholes and a progressive tax on capital gains, to ensure the wealthiest among us pay their fair share.

 On the higher education front, we need to fully fund the State Needs Grant program so that all Washington residents can have the promise of education without debt.
 We need to make sure that Washington GET is a savings program that works for families like mine who are still expecting to put three more children through higher education.
 I also support continuing the tuition freeze and capping university operating fee increases to the average annual growth of the Washington State median hourly wage.